RedPillAnalytics/checkmate-examples-archive/obi/README.md

 }
 ```

-We're hard-coding our version number to `1.0.0` in the build.gradle file, although we would normally use a plugin such as the [axion-release-plugin](https://github.com/allegro/axion-release-plugin) to handle release management with semantic versioning and automatic version bumping
+We've hard-coding our version number to `1.0.0` just for ease and clarity: we would normally use a Gradle plugin such as the [axion-release-plugin](https://github.com/allegro/axion-release-plugin) to handle release management with semantic versioning and automatic version bumping.

-Why do we bother publishing our OBIEE distribution or BAR files as artifacts to Maven repositories?
-So we can pull that artifact later by simply referring to the version number.
-This allows us to automate deployments to downstream environments, as Checkmate can simply pull artifacts from Maven prior to deployment.
-It also allows us to automate regression testing.
-As you will see later in the Quickstart, we can declare published artifact versions as baselines for testing new builds generated by Checkmate for OBI.
-This gives us a convenient way to pull down any prior distribution for regression testing or integration testing purposes.
-We can also generate incremental patch files this way and include them in our distributin files: we simply pull down from Maven whatever distribution was last published to our **Production** server, and use that in the patch-creation process.
+Why do we bother publishing our artifacts to Maven repositories?
+So we can pull that artifact later as a depdendency by simply referring to it's coordinates and version number.
+This allows us to automate deployments to downstream environments using published artifacts.
+It also allows us to do some interesting things with our testing framework: we can pull prior artifacts and do comparisons of test results.
+We can also use artifacts to generate incremental patch files to include in new distribution files: we metadata and catalog content in the artifact to compare with current content in the production of these patches.
+These incremental patches can be used for deployment in highly-continuous environments.

-We'll run the `obi:build` task again, but this time we'll use the `--console=plain` option to get better screen output.
-We'll also add the `obi:clean` task to first clean out our build directory to ensure we re-generate all our artifacts:
+We'll run the `obi:build` task again, but this time we'll use the `--console=plain` option, which provides better screen output for documentation.
+We'll also add the `obi:clean` task to first clean our build directory from prior executions:

 ```bash
 ./gradlew obi:clean obi:build --console=plain